 Office visit for an established patient returning for evaluation of response to treatment of lichen planus on wrists and ankles.
 (Dermatology)

-Office visit for an established patient with tinea pedis being treated with topical therapy.
+Office visit for an established patient with tinea pedis treated with topical therapy.
 (Dermatology)

 Office visit for an established patient with localized erythematous plaque of psoriasis with topical hydration.
 (Dermatology)

-Office visit for a 50-year-old male, established patient, recently seen for acute neck pain, diagnosis of spondylosis, responding to physical therapy and intermittent cervical traction.
+Office visits for a 50-year-old male, established patient, recently seen for acute neck pain, diagnosis of spondylosis, responding to physical therapy and intermittent cervical traction.
 Returns for evaluation for return to work.
 (Neurology)